Vyral/sandy-eagon-blog/_posts/2025-11-19-a-special-thanksgiving-message-to-all-of-you.md

 {% include excerpt.html %}

+Hey there, my friends!

-As we approach Thanksgiving this year, I find myself sitting at my kitchen table and reflecting on the past year.
+As we approach Thanksgiving this year, I started thinking about our kitchen table, and I'm coming to you from my kitchen table.

-I want you to think about who will be around your table, whether it’s on Thanksgiving Day itself, or a day before or after.
-Our family’s always been a little scattered, gathering at different times, but the point isn’t the date; it’s the people.
+I want you to think about who will be around your table, whether it's on Thanksgiving Day or in the days before and after.
+Our family is known for gathering at various times.

-If they weren’t there, you’d feel it.
-You’d miss them.
-And that’s why you’re grateful for them.
-These are the people we’re really living for.
+Think about those people: if you weren’t at their table, or if they weren’t at yours, it would truly be felt.
+We are so grateful for them because these are the very relationships for which we are living our lives.

-**Sarah and I want to say thank you for letting us care for you in your homes, whether you bought or sold a home with us this year.** Because in doing so, you’re also helping us care for the people at our own table.
-Our lives have become quietly, deeply intertwined in ways we never expected.
+I want to express my gratitude to all of you for allowing us to care for you in your homes.
+Sarah and I are incredibly thankful for allowing us to take care of the people around our own tables.
+We are grateful that our lives have intertwined.

-You give us the privilege of serving you, and in return, you give us purpose, connection, and gratitude.
-It’s not just business.
-It’s a beautiful, quiet reciprocity.
+We’re able to provide help, service, and benefit to you, and at the same time, you offer help, service, and benefit to us.
+It’s a perfect relationship, and we appreciate it deeply.

-So this Thanksgiving, whether your table is full or you’re sitting with an empty chair, I hope you pause.
-Take a breath.
-Thank the people who are there.
-Remember the moments you cherished this year.
-And hold close the love, dreams, and joy still ahead.
+This Thanksgiving, whether surrounded by all the people you wish to have at your table or noticing an empty chair, I encourage you to take a moment to express gratitude for what you have, for what you have experienced, and to look forward to the love, dreams, and joy that awaits you.

-Have a truly beautiful Thanksgiving.
-Thank you for everything you’ve brought into Sarah’s and my life this year.
+**Have a beautiful Thanksgiving!**

-As always, if you need anything related to real estate, I’m here to help.
-Free to reach out at [**(425) 422-7372**](tel:4254227372){: target="_blank" rel="noopener"} or [**sandy@sandyandcompany.com**](mailto:sandy@sandyandcompany.com){: target="_blank" rel="noopener"}.
+As always, if you need anything related to real estate, we’re here to help.
+Free to reach out at [**(425) 422-7372**](tel:4254227372) or [**sandy@sandyandcompany.com**](mailto:sandy@sandyandcompany.com)**.**

-Wishing you a day filled with peace, warmth, and blessings.
+Thank you so much for all that you have contributed to Sarah and me this year, and have a blessed day.